-How can we learn more from our everyday encounters?
-How do conversations that explore messy human situations compare with what we learn by talking about big issues and ideas?
+How can we gain more life experience from our everyday encounters?
+How do conversations that explore messy human micro-situations help us become more self-aware?

-In other words, valuable conversations about big ideas may change beliefs and opinions, but habits change in a different way.
+In other words, learning about “people skills” may make us smarter, but habits change in a different way.

-If we are looking to continuously develop our communication and collaboration habits, for example, we need greater insight into how we handle micro-situations.
+If we want to continuously develop our communication and collaboration habits, for example, we need greater insight into how we handle micro-situations.
 Then we can regroove our neural pathways by experimenting and putting into practice what we’ve learned from these revelations.

 Talking about big ideas with other inquiring minds is essential for any participating member of society.
 Yet discussions about what ought to be happening “out there” can sometimes be abstract and facile.
 It’s easier to keep an emotional distance, for instance, when advocating “justice for all” than when talking about my actions this morning.

 Over time, wrestling with slice-of-life situations gives us a fresh view of how we make hundreds of day-to-day decisions.
 As we notice more details and possibilities for moving forward, we become more empathetic, and confident in our judgment.
 Plus we can have a better sense of making real progress in narrowing our knowing-doing gap.